JetBrains/guide/site/go/tutorials/bookstore_rest_api/prerequisites/index.md

   - go
   - web
 author: mm
-subtitle: Install the dependencies used for the sample application
+subtitle: Install the dependencies used for the sample application.
 thumbnail: ./thumbnail.png
 ---